EasyPost/easypost-node/README.md

 Change the base URL that the API library uses.
 Useful if you proxy requests from a frontend through a server.

+#### useProxy

+Disable using the API key.
+Useful if you proxy requests from a frontend through a server.

 #### superagentMiddleware

 Function that takes `superagent` and returns `superagent`.
-Useful if you need to wrap superagent in a function, such as the `superagent-proxy` npm library:
+Useful if you need to wrap superagent in a function, such as many superagent libraries do.

 ```
-import superagentProxy from 'superagent-proxy';
+import superagentLib from 'some-superagent-lib';

 const api = new Api("my-key", {
-  superagentMiddleware: s => superagentProxy(s),
+  superagentMiddleware: s => superagentLib(s),
 });
 ```

-#### superagentMiddleware
+#### requestMiddleware

 Function that takes a superagent `request` and returns that request.
-Useful if you need to hook into a request, such as when using the `superagent-proxy` npm
+Useful if you need to hook into a request:
-library:

 ```
-import superagentProxy from 'superagent-proxy';
+import superagentLib from 'some-superagent-lib';

 const api = new Api("my-key", {
-  superagentMiddleware: s => superagentProxy(s),
   requestMiddleware: r => {
-    r.proxy(process.env.HTTPS_PROXY);
+    r.someLibFunction(SOME_CONFIG_VALUE);
     return r;
   },
 });